 Tanzania

 UCDVO has worked in Tanzania since 2009 to support the quality of education for communities in Morogoro District with two Tanzanian organisations, TanzEd and Camara Education Tanzania.
-In 2019, UCDVO agreed to a pilot programme with the Holy Union Sisters in Dar es Salaam, in the Matumaini Centre, a community health centre for children with disabilities and their families.
+These projects were completed in 2019.

 1280x720-Ruaha-2016

-Holy Union Sisters, Dar es Salaam
+Partner: Holy Union Sisters, Mbagala, Dar es Salaam

-The Holy Union is a congregation of sisters from Tanzania, Kenya and Europe working in Education and Social Welfare.
-The Sisters run the Matumaini Centre, in a poor district of Dar es Salaam.
+The Sisters established the Matumaini Centre in 2014 in response to community requests for support for children with disabilities due to lack of services available.
 The Matumaini Centre is a centre for children with disabilities - offering rehabilitation, education, nutrition and livelihoods support.
-It is envisioned as a place where mothers and carers can come with their children and be given help, advice, respite and encouragement.
+It is envisioned as a place where mothers and caregivers can come with their children and be given help, advice, respite and encouragement.

 TanzEd and Camara Education Tanzania, Morogoro District